 As the number of cases and deaths continue to increase daily, Pharmaceutical Technology surveyed readers on their view of how serious a threat Wuhan coronavirus is to global health.

-Results from 1,803 respondents show significant concern about the seriousness of the threat this novel coronavirus poses with 35% seeing it as an extremely serious threat, 24% as a serious threat and 22% as a significant threat.
+Results from 1,803 respondents show significant concern about the seriousness of the threat this novel coronavirus poses with 35% seeing it as an extremely serious threat, 24% as a serious threat, and 22% as a significant threat.
 This leaves just 19% seeing Wuhan coronavirus as a relative or very minor threat.

-Poland reports first case
+Poland reports the first case